 “This is huge for community colleges to be starting to break down that four-year mentality that has been very pervasive in many tech companies,” she said.

 Salomón Dávila, project team member of the Los Angeles and Bay Area Amazon Web Services partnerships, agrees that perspectives about community colleges are changing.
 “The trend is that the higher-level degrees aren’t necessarily required,” said Dávila.
 “There’s a lot of emphasis on certification and experience, which we’re trying to supply through this program.”

 The key to success is the regional approach, which is boosting enrollment and development, according to Dávila.
 Regional collaboration creates a whole ecosystem of support where community colleges can leverage economies of scale, learn from each other, and catapult students into the field to fill critical gaps.

-“It is our job to stay one step ahead of industry trends so that our students will be prepared to enter this ever-changing and dynamic workforce,” said Dr. Maniphone Dickerson, division dean for Business and Workforce Development at Evergreen College.“This partnership with Amazon Web Services and the collaboration with other community college colleagues is going to help prepare Silicon Valley’s future workforce.”
+“It is our job to stay one step ahead of industry trends so that our students will be prepared to enter this ever-changing and dynamic workforce,” said Dr. Maniphone Dickerson, division dean for Business and Workforce Development at Evergreen College.“This partnership with AWS and the collaboration with other community college colleagues is going to help prepare Silicon Valley’s future workforce.”